Things to do in Nisyros: a practical guide to the volcanic island

 The best hotels and accommodations in Mandraki, Nisyros

 Porfyris Hotel.
-That’s one of the few hotels on the island and lies in Mandraki center.
+That’s one of the few hotels on the island and is located in Mandraki’s center.
 It’s slightly old-fashioned but has the most competitive prices, and nothing is too far away.
-If you’re on a budget and prefer not to spend lots of money on accommodation, that’s a great option.
+If you’re on a budget and prefer not to spend a lot on accommodation, that’s a great option.
 Breakfast included.
 See prices and availability for Porfyris Hotel.

 Nisyros Views.
 That’s a great option for your stay in Nisyros.
-It is located in Mandraki (not Gyali, as it’s falsely written on Booking), and apart from the spacious rooms, it has a fantastic roof terrace with sea views.
+It is located in Mandraki (not Gyali, as it’s incorrectly written on Booking), and, apart from the spacious rooms, it has a fantastic rooftop terrace with sea views.
 See the Nisiros Views here.

 Traditional house by the sea.
-This is a typical Nisyrian house, with two floors straight at the beach of Mandraki.
+This is a typical Nisyrian house, with two floors right at the beach of Mandraki.
 It has a traditional island interior, so it might not be for everyone.
-However, the location is perfect, and plenty of cafes and restaurants are nearby.
+However, the location is perfect, and there are plenty of cafes and restaurants nearby.
 See the traditional house by the sea.

 Where to stay in Pali and Emporeios